Chiral higher-spin symmetry of the celestial twistor sphere: Higher-spin correlation functions and form factors

-are zero.
-They can be easily computed along the line of \eqref{eq:3pt-1-loop-JJJ-step-1}.
-As alluded to in the above, this result does not contradict with prior studies of the one-loop all-plus amplitudes in Yang-Mills or QCD (cf. \cite{Mahlon:1993fe,Mahlon:1993si,Bern:1993qk}).
-Rather, it is a feature of the type of axionic higher-spin theories we are considering here.
-In particular, \eqref{eq:YM-1-loop} can be understood from the fact that the all-plus 4-point one-loop amplitude is cancelled by the tree-level amplitude with axion in the exchange,
+Note that these results do not contradict with prior studies of the one-loop all-plus amplitudes in Yang-Mills or QCD (cf. \cite{Mahlon:1993fe,Mahlon:1993si,Bern:1993qk}).
+Rather, it is a feature of the type of axionic higher-spin theories that we consider here.
+In particular, $\eqref{eq:YM-1-loop}=0$ can be understood from the fact that the all-plus 4-point one-loop amplitude is cancelled by the tree-level amplitude with axion in the exchange,

 cf. Section \ref{sec:anomaly-cancellation} (see also discussions in \cite{Costello:2022wso,Costello:2023vyy}).